abcdesktopio/docs/opsdocs/docs/3.0/setup/uninstall_kubernetes.md

 # Commands to uninstall abcdesktop release 3.0

+To uninstall abcdesktop.
+Choose run run the `uninstall-3.0.sh` bash script using a curl or run step by step uninstall commands manually.

 ## Quick uninstallation abcdesktop (Linux or macOS)

-> Quick installation can be run on Linux or macOS operation system.
+> Quick uninstallation can be run on Linux or macOS operation system.

-Download and extract the latest release automatically (Linux or macOS):
+Download and extract the uninstall bash script (Linux or macOS):

 ```
 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/uninstall-3.0.sh | bash
 ```

-## Run manually
+## Run step by step uninstall commands

-Run the bash commands :
+Run the bash commands from the `uninstall-3.0.sh` content :

 ```bash
 echo "starting abcdesktop uninstall commands"